rohit-chouhan/pysql/README.md

 ### Connecting a Server
 ------------
-To connect a database with localhost server or phpmyadmin, use connect method to establish your python with database server.
+To connect a database with the localhost server or phpmyadmin, use the connect method to establish your python program with the database server.

 ```python
 import pysql